Quantcast

 Question your intentions behind your sexual encounters.

 Sex is an act that can move notoriously fast, especially with the help of hormones, alcohol, attraction, and emotions.
 One minute you are watching Netflix and chilling, and the next minute the television is watching you put your leg behind your ears and the rest is history.
-The rush and the spontaneity of sex is one of the best parts of the act, but it is really important to make the distinction between if you having it in order to explore another person or to escape your own issues.
+The rush and the spontaneity of sex are some of the best parts of the act, but it is really important to make the distinction between if you are having it in order to explore another person or to escape your own issues.

 Not being clear on your own intentions before becoming sexually intimate with someone can open you to the feeling of being used.